Building a REST Service with Scala

 {"id":1,"firstName":"First","lastName":"Last","birthday":"1990-01-01"}

-but, if we request it with id for which customer doesn't exist:
+but if we request it with an ID for which the customer doesn’t exist:

 … service returns HTTP 404 with the following error description in JSON payload: